 James KeddyVice President & Chief learning officer

-James Keddy, Chief Learning Officer, began his career at The California Endowment in 2009 as Director of Healthy Communities, North Region.
+James Keddy, Chief Learning Officer, began his career at The Endowment in 2009 as Director of Healthy Communities, North Region.
 As the current Chief Learning Officer, Keddy is responsible for the development and oversight of the learning, evaluation, and research functions of The Endowment.